 Why is Employee Engagement Important in 2021?

 Employee engagement has been a workplace buzzword for some time.
 And, for the most part, employee engagement levels globally haven’t changed much in the last few decades.
-But largely, I think this is because most organizations don’t really understand engagement and what drives it (hint: it’s not beer fridges, although that’s nice).
+But largely, I think this is because most organizations don’t always understand what drives engagement (hint: it’s not beer fridges, although that’s nice).
 And this is because most engagement programs are largely for office workers.
 But 80% of the global workforce works on the frontline and not in offices.
 If you’re only trying to move the needle for 20% of the workforce, then yeah, you won’t see much change in overall engagement levels.
 So, why is employee engagement important in 2021?
 Because the frontline has been through a lot in the last year, and the organizations that really excel in our new normal will be the ones who try to make a difference for their frontline teams.

 The Employee Engagement Fallacy